OfficeDev/Outlook-Add-in-SSO/ReadMe.md

 ## Provide user consent to the app

 In this step we will provide user consent to the permissions we just configured on the app.
-This step is **only** necessary because we will be sideloading the add-in for development and testing.
+This step is **only** necessary because we will be side-loading the add-in for development and testing.
 Normally a production add-in will be listed in the Office Store, and users will be prompted to give consent during the installation process through the store.

 You have two choices for providing consent.
 You can use an administrator account and consent once for all users in your Office 365 organization, or you can use any account to consent for just that user.